DTM9025/LE-Launcher/README.md

 Before you zip this up, you add `LELauncher.exe`, `le.config`, `LoaderDll.dll`, and `LocaleEmulator.dll` into the root folder alongside `game.exe`.

-To ensure it runs in the Japanese locale, you edit `le.config` and make the `Location` value to be `ja-JP` and make the `Timezone` value to be `Tokyo Standard Time`.
+To ensure it runs in the Japanese locale, you edit `le.config` with a text editor and make the `Location` value to be `ja-JP` and make the `Timezone` value to be `Tokyo Standard Time`.
 To ensure `LELauncher.exe` launches the game you also make the `Parameter` value to be `game.exe`, as that is the relative path to that executable from `LELauncher.exe`'s directory.
 You set the other parameters as appropriate.

 If you want, you can also rename `LELauncher.exe` to whatever is best for you (like `game-en.exe` or something) to make it more clear to users that they should run that executable to run the translated game.
 In addition, you could also change